davis-hoover/opencpi/README.md

 ## YUM/RPM Installation
 > Currently not availale for OpenCPI 1.7.x

-For CentOS6 or CentOS7 Linux, there is a binary/pre-built RPM installation available using the `yum` command.
+For CentOS7 Linux, there is a binary/pre-built RPM installation available using the `yum` command.

 To install OpenCPI this way, use the following commands: